 - Coursework.
-Normally, students must complete at least 1.0 full-course equivalent (FCE) including: - ← Two of the following (1.0 FCE): - BME1477H Biomedical Engineering Project Design and Execution; - BME1478H Coding for Biomedical Engineers; or - BME1479H Statistical Discovery Techniques for Biomedical Researchers. - If a student does not have a formal degree in clinical engineering, 0.5 FCE from one of the BME clinical engineering courses (BME1405H, BME1436H, BME1439H, or BME4444Y) is required.
+Normally, students must complete at least 1.0 full-course equivalent (FCE) including: - - BME1477H Biomedical Engineering Project Design and Execution: - BME1478H Coding for Biomedical Engineers; or - BME1479H Statistical Discovery Techniques for Biomedical Researchers. - If a student does not have a formal degree in clinical engineering, 0.5 FCE from one of the BME clinical engineering courses (BME1405H, BME1436H, BME1439H, or BME4444Y) is required.
 A student who possesses protracted professional engineering experience (five or more years) will be exempt from this requirement. - Students must (1) conduct their research in a clinical environment and (2) be cosupervised by both engineering and health science faculty.
 The primary supervisor must be BME-appointed; however, the co-supervisor could be from a clinical unit other than BME but must be appointed to SGS. - Within 12 months of registration, students must pass a qualifying examination covering the broad field of biomedical engineering appropriate to their background. - Successful completion of a thesis, representing an original investigation in biomedical engineering. - Students will continue to meet with their supervisory committee at least once every 12 months until recommendation for the departmental oral examination is made.
-On the recommendation of the supervisory committee and special approval from their department Graduate Chair or Coordinator, candidates have

-- the opportunity to waive the departmental oral examination and proceed directly to the Doctoral Final Oral Examination.
+On the recommendation of the supervisory committee and special approval from their department Graduate Chair or Coordinator, candidates have the opportunity to waive the departmental oral examination and proceed directly to the Doctoral Final Oral Examination.

-- Students must participate in:

-- ⊖ Either BME1010H or BME1011H Graduate Seminar series;
+- Students must participate in: - Either BME1010H or BME1011H Graduate Seminar series;

-- → JDE1000H Ethics in Research;

 - Health and safety training workshops.

-Program Length: 4 years full-time (typical registration sequence: Continuous) Time Limit: 6 years full-time
+Program Length: 4 years full-time (typical registration sequence: Continuous)